emmacadavra/flying-dutchman-voyages/TESTING.md

 #### **Linking Templates**

 Early on in the project, I had some issue getting to grips with the file paths needed to link templates to views.
 Two of my original templates linked to the views by wrapping just the filename in single quotes, 'rooms-list.html' and 'booking_list.html', but a third template, 'make_booking.html' would not work.
-I fixed this issue by learning that I needed to specify the filepath as 'fd_bookings/make_booking.html'.
+I fixed this issue by learning that I needed to specify the file path as 'fd_bookings/make_booking.html'.

 #### **Valid Form**